vlkv/avalanche/build_instructions.md

 * For Serial you should short circuit the W1 jumper.
 Modify your qmk firmware to support Serial.
   Use TRS or TRRS cable to connect keyboard halves.

+This doc of the [QMK site](https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard) has additional information.

 ## Break off the numbers row